zeekaj/fire-app/USER_GUIDE.md

 - **Budget integration** - Categories link to budget targets
 - **Custom categories** - Create categories that fit your lifestyle
 - **Transfer handling** - Mark categories as transfers to avoid double-counting

+### Debt Payments Accounting
+- Credit card payoffs are excluded from “Debt Payments” analytics to avoid double-counting purchases (which are expenses).
+- Loan/mortgage payments are still counted as debt payments.
+- Transfers marked as “Debt Payment” will appear in analytics; payoffs to credit card accounts are filtered out.
+- Where this applies: Financial Analytics (type breakdown, monthly trends, debt payment progress, summary stats) and Transaction Analytics.

 ---